mambax7/tdmmoney/docs/readme.txt

 Your PDF should now work.

-Enjoy your XOOPS Publisher module!
+Enjoy your XOOPS TdmMoney module!

 Your XOOPS Development Team